robmsmt/KerasDeepSpeech/Android/README.md

 <!-- 6.
 Build java file -->

-These need to be copied into the TENSORFLOW APP
+These need to be copied into the [TENSORFLOW KDS DROID APP](https://github.com/robmsmt/kds2Droid)